Cumming Criminal Defense Attorney

 All of this represents years of your life—both in terms of imprisonment and the sheer cost to you in wages.
-You might be weighing the cost of a criminal defense attorney, but the real question is this: can anyone afford not to hire a criminal defense attorney?
+You might be weighing the cost of a criminal defense attorney, but the real question is this: can anyone afford not to hire a Cumming criminal defense lawyer?

 Having an experienced attorney on your side means having someone who can get charges reduced or dismissed—who can see when the prosecution is upping your charges to pressure you into a plea deal.
 Having a lawyer means having a trained legal professional who can identify when your rights have been violated or when law enforcement has violated their own regulations.

 We’ve sometimes helped our clients walk away from charges simply because, after 30 years, we know where to look for common missteps.
 Our knowledge of the system and the laws, along with a proactive approach to your defense, allows us to build a powerful and compelling defense strategy.